ImAKappa/plashspeed/README.md

 Write notes in a plain-text file using [Djot markup](https://djot.net/).

 > Currently, only Djot markup is supported.
-It's like Markdown, but a bit nicer to work with.
+It's like Markdown, but a bit experimental.
+>
+> I liked the attribute system and thought it would be convenient to write with and render from.

 For sections of your notes that you want converted to flash cards, use the div syntax with the class name `card`.
 Then annotate the front and back content of the card with [Block-level attributes](https://htmlpreview.github.io/?https://github.com/jgm/djot/blob/master/doc/syntax.html#block-attributes)